Triticum0/Cemu/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Bug Report / Feature Request
+name: Feature Request
-about: Tech support does not belong here.
-You should only file an issue here if you think you have experienced an actual bug with Cemu or you are requesting a feature you believe would make Cemu better.
+about: This is for requesting features you believe would make Cemu better.
 title: ''
 labels: ''
 assignees: ''